GRE Unit Digit Number Properties

 Another exciting intersection is with the concept of remainders.
 For instance, finding the remainder when a number with a unit digit of 1, 5, 6, or 0 is divided by any number can be done by only looking at the unit digit.

-MKSprep’s Comprehensive Guide to GRE: Unraveling the Unit Digit Number Property – Part 5: Practice Questions and Challenge Problems
+Unraveling the Unit Digit Number Property – Practice Questions and Challenge Problems

 Practice Question 1: What is the unit digit of 257 + 366?

 Solution: The unit digit of 257 is found by dividing 57 by 4 (the length of the cycle for 2), which leaves a remainder of 1.
 So, the unit digit is the first number in the cycle (2).
-Similarly, for 3^66, the cycle length is 4, and 66 divided by 4 leaves no remainder, so the unit digit is the last number in the cycle (1).
-The unit digit of the sum is, therefore, 2 + 1 = 3.
+Similarly, for 3^66, the cycle length is 4, and 66 divided by 4 leaves the remainder 2, so the unit digit is 4, the last number in the cycle (2).
+The unit digit of the sum is, therefore, 2 +4 = 6.

 Practice Question 2: If n is a positive integer, what is the unit digit of 7(4n+3)?